NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 }
 ```

-> [!Tip]
-> Unless you have a reason to choose otherwise, .NET Standard is the preferred target for NuGet packages, as it provides compatibility with the widest range of consuming projects.

 ## Configure package properties

 1. Right-click the project in Solution Explorer, and choose **Properties** menu command, then select the **Package** tab.

-   The **Package** tab appears only for SDK-style projects in Visual Studio, typically .NET Standard or .NET Core class library projects; if you are targeting a non-SDK style project (typically .NET Framework), either [migrate the project](../consume-packages/migrate-packages-config-to-package-reference.md) and use `dotnet` CLI, or see [Create and publish a .NET Framework package](create-and-publish-a-package-using-visual-studio-net-framework.md) instead for step-by-step instructions.
+   The **Package** tab appears only for SDK-style projects in Visual Studio, typically .NET Standard or .NET Core class library projects; if you are targeting a non-SDK style project (typically .NET Framework), either [migrate the project](../consume-packages/migrate-packages-config-to-package-reference.md) or see [Create and publish a .NET Framework package](create-and-publish-a-package-using-visual-studio-net-framework.md) instead for step-by-step instructions.

     ![NuGet package properties in a Visual Studio project](media/qs_create-vs-01-package-properties.png)